vishnutejainduri/kafka/kafkaConnectDeployment/README.txt

 Create the image (see /kafka-connect-image) and deploy a workload with it kubectl apply -f kafka-connect-deployment/kafka-connect-deployment.yaml

-Open a NodePort ingress to the Connect host's REST API: https://cloud.ibm.com/docs/containers?topic=containers-nodeport#nodeport
-VERY IMPORTANT - Delete the NodePort ingress when setup is complete!
+TODO remove all this and replace with tooling

-Create a connector by using the REST API export CONNECT_HOST=<public ip for a node in the cluster>
+Create a connector by using the REST API:
-export CONNECT_PORT=<port set when creating NodePort ingress above>

 See connectors.txt for connector definitions.
 To deploy connectors, use the Kakfa Connect REST API. example calls: